multilot-products/fotolotto-snapchance-api-docs/source/index.html.md

 `POST /photos`

-This Endpoint is used to append a photo for the ticket.
+This Endpoint is used to upload a photo that can be used to purchase entries into the drawing.

 > Body parameter